aeife/blog/_posts/2016-01-30-unit-test-code-that-uses-css-modules.md

 ---

 ## How to fix that syntax error
 Did you ever work with CSS and were annoyed of global variables, classes and accidental overwriting of your rules? *CSS Modules* is a great solution to this problems, as it allows importing CSS files into JavaScript.
-Especially in the *React*[^ react] ecosystem the usage is widely spread.
-If you have not heard about *CSS Modules* yet, go and check it out here[^ css-modules].
+Especially in the *React*[^react] ecosystem the usage is widely spread.
+If you have not heard about *CSS Modules* yet, go and check it out here[^css-modules].

 While using it is really cool, it often leads to a problem a lot of people are confronted with.
 Running unit tests for code that uses *CSS Modules* most likely will result in a *SyntaxError*, because JavaScript can’t handle the CSS syntax.
 In this article I demonstrate multiple ways of solving this problem, so unit testing code that imports CSS should be no problem anymore.